Lise Salvas-Bronsard

 Lise Salvas-Bronsard (1940 – August 1995) was a Canadian economist and writer who was a teacher of economics and macroeconomics in the economics department of the Université de Montréal from 1970 to 1995.
 She mainly researched economic policy and quantitive techniques and conducted multiple analyses of microeconomics and macroeconomics, with themes such as theory of value, macroeconomic optimum concept as well as rational expectations.
 Salvas-Bronsard served as a visiting scholar of both the University of Louvain's Center for Operations Research and Econometrics as well as France's Institut national de la statistique et des études économiques and was on the editorial board or associate editor of multiple academic journals.

 Early life

 Salvas-Bronsard was born in 1940.
 She earned a Master of Arts in economics from the Quebec institution Université Laval in 1965.
 Salvas-Bronsard received a pre-doctoral Canada Council grant for study in the humanities social sciences and fine arts that same year.
 In 1966, she worked for a year at the Bureau d'aménagement de Test du Quebec.
 Salvas-Bronsard travelled to Belgium to study for a doctorate in economics in the graduate programme at the University of Louvain, from which she graduated in 1972.
 She authored the thesis Les techniques quantitatives de la planification (English: Quantitive Techniques for Economic Policy) which was later published in a book.
-As a graduate student, she published in Econometrica with Anton Barten, her disseration adviser.
+As a graduate student, she published in Econometrica with Anton Barten, her dissertation adviser.